rbarbera/functional-reactive-programming-swift/manuscript/design.md

 Without the Reactive approach we end up chaining multiple completion closures and with a lot of indentations levels, which is not clear in terms of readability.
 That an be simplified using our request generators seen before:

 **Download user repositories after user**
 Supposing that our `User` model has now a new attribute, `reposIds` that is an `Array<String>` we can implement a new request that using `userRequest` and `repoRequest` fetches the user repositories.
 To get them we use the operator `flatMap` that for every value sent in the source signal *(`User` object)* we return a `SignalValues` whose values are sent through the main stream.
 In this case we combine multiple `SignalProducer` that get each of these repositories and return it.
-The r

 ~~~~~~~~
 private func userRequest() -> SignalProducer<User, HttpError>
 private func repoRequest(identifier: String) -> SignalProducer<Repository, HttpError>